-Romania: Coal usage increase for TPPs will increase power generation output, Hunedoara Energy complex to increase production for 500MW14.
-November 2014. / SEE Energy News
+Romania: Coal usage increase for TPPs will increase power generation output, Hunedoara Energy complex to increase production for 500MW, SEE Energy News

 Romanian energy security recent government report says that Romania should seek its energy independence from coal fired TPPs.
 A quantity of at least 500MW from Hunedoara Energy Complex will be taken as priority in the national energy system up to December 31, 2017, according to a draft government decision initiated by the Department of Energy.